 We also sell to third parties the U.S. Treasury Securities received as collateral for reverse repurchase agreements and recognize the resulting obligation to return said U.S. Treasury Securities as a liability on our consolidated balance sheet.
 Interest is recorded on the repurchase agreements, reverse repurchase agreements and U.S. Treasury Securities on an accrual basis and presented as net interest expense.
 Both parties to the transaction have the right to make daily margin calls based on changes in the fair value of the collateral received and/or pledged.
-We had obligations to return securities received as collateral associated with our reverse repurchase agreements at December 31, 2023 and December 31, 2022 of \$350,273 (\$0 of which were with BUCKLER) and \$502,656 (\$100,531 of which were with BUCKLER), respectively.
+At December 31, 2024 and December 31, 2023 we had obligations to return securities received as collateral associated with our reverse repurchase agreements of \$493,433 and \$350,273, respectively.